The Project Finance Law Review: Commercial Lenders

 While the commercial lenders' share of the market has reduced over time, largely driven by changes in the appetite of commercial banks to provide long-term financing, commercial lenders continue to be the primary funding source for project financings.
-The IJ Global Infrastructure and Project Finance League Table Report for 2020 reports commercial lending of US$ 221.42 billion to project finance transactions, which comprises over half of the total value of funds sourced from commercial lenders, export credit agencies (ECAs), development banks, bonds and equity.
-This was even higher than the amount of commercial lending provided in 2019, demonstrating that the commercial lending market (as well as the project financing market as a whole) has continued to lend in spite of the uncertainties that covid-19 brought to the global economy during much of 2020.
+The IJ Global Infrastructure and Project Finance League Tables for 2021 report commercial lending of US$281.74 billion2 to project finance transactions, which comprises approximately 53 per cent of the total value of funds allocated to project finance transactions in 2021.
+This was approximately US$60 billion higher than the amount of commercial lending provided in 2020, demonstrating that the commercial lending market (as well as the project financing market as a whole) has continued to lend in spite of the uncertainties that covid-19 brought to the global economy during much of 2020 and 2021.

 The key source of commercial lending has been and continues to be commercial banks, although in recent years and in some markets there has been an increase in non-bank loans by pension funds, insurance companies and investment funds, which had previously tended to be involved in project financings through project bonds and other products.

-On a global scale, the commercial lending market for project financings is dominated by the large European, Japanese and Chinese commercial banks, comprising together 16 of the top 20 commercial lenders (with three Japanese commercial banks occupying three of the top four spots).
+On a global scale, the commercial lending market for project financings is dominated by the large European, Japanese and Chinese commercial banks, comprising together 15 of the top 20 commercial lenders (with the top two spots being held by Japanese banks SMBC and MUFG).
 However, this varies between regions and between countries within the same region.
-For example, according to the IJ Global Infrastructure and Project Finance League Table Report for 2020, 19 of the top 20 commercial lenders in Europe are European and Japanese commercial banks.
-In contrast, in the US, US banks feature more prominently (although two Japanese commercial banks occupy the top two spots).
-In Asia-Pacific as a whole, three Japanese commercial banks hold the top three spots, although in specific markets this varies, and so for example in China, Chinese banks dominate.
-In Latin America, aside from the European banks (three of whom are Spanish) and Japanese commercial banks, commercial banks from Latin America and North America (three from each) are more active.
-Similarly, in the MENA region, eight of the top 20 are from the Middle East (five of which are from Saudi Arabia), while in sub-Saharan Africa, there is a range of banks from South Africa adding to the mix of international commercial banks.
+For example, according to the IJ Global Infrastructure and Project Finance League Tables for 2021, 16 of the top 20 commercial lenders in Europe are European commercial banks.
+In contrast, in the United States, there is a far greater diversity of banks represented in the form of more North American banks.
+However, the majority are still Japanese and European banks, which take 12 of the top 20 spots (although Japanese commercial banks occupy the top three spots).
+In the Asia-Pacific region as a whole, Japanese commercial banks hold the top three spots, although in specific markets this varies.
+For example, in China, Chinese banks dominate.
+Latin America presents a similar picture to other regional markets with European banks and Japanese commercial banks making up the majority.
+However, commercial banks from Latin America and North America are more active in this region, making up seven of the top 20 commercial lenders.
+Similarly, in the Middle East and North Africa region, five of the top 20 are from the Middle East, while in sub-Saharan Africa, there is a range of banks from South Africa adding to the mix of international commercial banks.

 ii Holding versus originating loans

 During much of the past century, commercial banks would anticipate remaining the lender of record for the full term of a financing, which in the case of project financings could be well over a decade, possibly two decades.
-This expectation was reflected on the project company and sponsor side, with large corporates expecting its banks to stay involved in the relationship long-term.
-This model can be described as an 'originate-hold' approach, and was typical for bilateral loans between the borrower and one commercial bank (often a domestic commercial bank), and when one commercial bank could not hold the full amount of debt on its balance sheet a number of commercial banks formed 'clubs' in order to meet the funding requirements of larger projects.
+This expectation was reflected on the project company and sponsor side, with large corporates expecting its banks to stay involved in the relationship long term.
+This model can be described as an 'originate-hold' approach, and was typical for bilateral loans between the borrower and one commercial bank (often a domestic commercial bank).
+When one commercial bank could not hold the full amount of debt on its balance sheet, a number of commercial banks formed 'clubs' to meet the funding requirements of larger projects.

 iii Impact of global financial crisis